vishnu-raju/sparkify-churn-prediction/README.md

     LICENSE : The license file
     README.md : The readme file
-    Sparkify_Part_1.ipynb : The jupyter notebook with the code for Part 1 Sparkify_Part_2.ipynb : The jupyter notebook with the code for Part 1 utility_functions.py : A python module having functions used by both notebooks
+    Sparkify_Part_1.ipynb : The jupyter notebook with the code for Part 1 Sparkify_Part_2.ipynb : The jupyter notebook with the code for Part 2 utility_functions.py : A python module having functions used by both notebooks

+### Findings and Conclusions<a name="findings"></a>
+The main findings and conclusions of this project can be found within the Jupyter notebooks as well as on the blog post <a href="https://raju-vishnu.medium.com/predicting-churn-using-user-event-logs-capstone-project-df27fd825009">here</a>.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This project was done as part of the Udacity Data Scientist Nanodegree.
 The Sparkify data was provided by Udacity and its partner Insight Data Science.

-A blog post elaborating the process used in this project can be found <a href="https://raju-vishnu.medium.com/predicting-churn-using-user-event-logs-capstone-project-df27fd825009">here</a>

 The licensing information is detailed in the LICENSE file